Synsbasen/synsbasen-api-ruby/README.md

 ```

 ## Contributing
 Feel free to submit a pull request.
-We have the ambition to support other providers than Auth0 as well.

 Build the gem by running `gem build synsbasen_api.gemspec` in your console.